wengandrew/wengandrew.github.io/_pages/teaching.md

 {% include base_path %}

-I am actively developing coursework at the masters and professional level on the topic of battery engineering and battery manufacturing process fundamentals.
-I have also served as Graduate Student Instructor (GSI), guest lecturer, and workshop developer at multiple venues over the past four years.
+I am actively developing university-level coursework on the topic of battery engineering and battery manufacturing process fundamentals.
+I have also served as a Graduate Student Instructor (GSI), guest lecturer, and workshop developer at multiple venues over the past four years.

 ### Battery Manufacturing Online Short Course (**Fall 2024**)